timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

 - OpenTelemetry with Zipkin, Wavefront, or OTLP
 - OpenZipkin Brave with Zipkin or Wavefront

-Wavefront is now known as **Aria Operations for Applications**, our full-stack observability solution from infrastructure to applications.
+Wavefront is now known as **Aria Operations for Applications**, VMware's full-stack observability solution from infrastructure to applications.

 For this workshop, you will use Zipkin as our trace backend to collect and visualize the traces, already running in the cluster.